Bubblin-Superbooks/we/README.md

 The Bookiza server will compile the manuscript and open the book on `localhost:4567`.

 Feel free to modify the contents of the book, add new art and illustrations to it and republish your own new edition to sell it.
-If you create a new avatar of this book please do tell us about it!
+If you choose to create a new avatar of this book, please leave us a note here!

-We love looking at interesting new work from people across the world and will be happy to help you publish online!
+We love looking at interesting new work from people across the world and will be happy to help you publish online.

 #### A. SUBMITTING FIXES